Conferences02.20.20

 A recent study determined that human beings have an infinite number of emotions, but a finite number of ways to describe them.
 So as you’re reading, researching, observing and feeling, take note of the familiar and the under-represented.
 Find new ways of articulating familiar experiences.
 Challenge yourself to avoid broad and overused terms and concepts like “love,” like “sad,” like “fear.”
 Try “tenderness.”
 Try “bittersweet.”
 Try “apprehension.”

-It sounds grandiose, but treat your content like it’s art.
+It sounds grandiose, but treat your content production like it’s art.
 Because art and content are both modes of expression.
 Your content deserves the same gravity and reverence as art does.
 I mean it!

 Watch “The Bachelor.”
 Download TikTok.
 Never stop reading.
 These are the gardens where great ideas grow.